n0kiafan3310/NovaIM/README.md

-The NovaIM Alpha site.
-All links are fake, and they lead to google.com.
-This is the least that I can do.
+The Official NovaIM GitHub repo!
+Download the latest clients of this AIM revival and contribute to this project!
+I'll be happy for an each contributor this project gets.
+Thanks for support!